 - Availability to travel to Uganda is a requirement

-- The assignment will start 1st May and end on the 30th September.
+- The assignment will start ASAP and run until the 30th September 2019.
 Hours will be negotiated based on the proposed workplan.

 How to apply

-Candidates are invited to apply before 28 April 2019.
-In case of any content related questions to this vacancy, please contact Kirsten.email@example.com
+Candidates are invited to apply before 16 June 2019.
+In case of any content related questions to this vacancy, please consult this Q&A and/or the Terms of Reference.
+If you still have questions you can also contact Kirsten.email@example.com.

 Make sure to upload your English CV (maximum of two pages), proposed daily rate and examples of previous work.